stephantul/exquiry/README.md

 expander = get_expander("tilde")
 expansions = expander.expand_as_tokens(tokenizer, "Paris is the capital of France.
 It's where the eiffel tower is", k=5)

+# Expansions is a BatchEncoding ready to process by your model.

 print(tokenizer.decode(expansions.input_ids[0]))
 # "<s> Paris is the capital of France.
 It's where the eiffel tower is</s></s> city located french de world</s>"

-# Ready to input into your model!
 ```

 ## Manual instantiation